-It collect all the top-level marks from inside the (source) and adds suitable \mark_insert:nn in the two token lists.
+It collect all the top-level marks from inside the $\langle source \rangle$ and adds suitable \mark-insert:nn in the two token lists.
 These token lists can then be executed at the right place to reinsert the marks, e.g., directly after the box.
-This is, for example, used by multicol when a short balanced multicols is returned to the galley for typesetting.
+This is, for example, going to be used by multicol when a short balanced multicols is returned to the galley for typesetting.